-Additional Tips on Avoiding Sunburn During Your Next Vacation
+Additional Tips on Avoiding Sunburn During Summer Vacation

 Regular sunscreen application is an important piece of your skincare regimen, but it can’t be depended on to offer 100% protection.
 The best way to prevent sunburn is by limiting exposure, especially from 10 in the morning to 4 in the afternoon when the sun’s rays are strongest.
 Follow these extra tips to avoid ruining your vacation with a painful burn:

-Ask Yourself Before Heading Out in the Sun
+Ask Yourself These Questions Before Heading Out in the Sun

 One sunburn a year might not seem very serious, but the research is clear: Repeated unprotected sun exposure, getting sunburned, or repeatedly getting tan not only causes premature signs of aging, but also causes DNA damage that triggers skin cells to mutate.
 Over time, and in the absence of sun protection and sun-smart behavior, these mutations can turn into skin cancers.

 Repeated sun exposure and sunburn have long-term aesthetic effects, too, ranging from brown spots, rough skin and/or uneven skin tone, thin, crepe-like skin, white spots, and sagging.
 None of that is a fair tradeoff for going without sunscreen and enduring sunburn.

 To avoid sunburn, ask yourself these questions before heading outdoors:

 - Have you checked the expiration date on your sunscreen?

 - Do you know how much sunscreen to apply before going outside, and how often to reapply?